Skip to main content

 Security

-We have implemented measures designed to secure your information from accidental loss and from unauthorized access, use, alteration and disclosure.
-All information you provide to us is stored on our secure servers (or those of our service providers) behind firewalls.
-We may store, retrieve, access, and transmit your information in the U.S. or in other countries.
-Any payment transactions will be performed using our third party payment processors, who will use appropriate security procedures.
+We have implemented technical, organizational, and physical measures designed to secure your information from accidental loss and from unauthorized access, use, alteration and disclosure.
+All information you provide to us is stored on our servers (or those of our service providers) behind firewalls.

 The safety and security of your information also depends on you.
 Where we have given you (or where you have chosen) a password for access to certain parts of the Websites or Services, you are responsible for keeping the password confidential.
 You should not share your password with anyone.
 You must prevent unauthorized access to your account and information by selecting and protecting your password appropriately and limiting access to your computer or device and browser by signing off after you have finished accessing your account.
 The information you share in public areas may be viewed by other users.